 As a consequence, users testing the software in their environment are very valuable and should be encouraged.

-This is why I tend to direct users to use the Docker image without a release tag (aka :latest) by default.
+This is why I tend to direct users to use the Docker image without a release tag (aka :latest

 Release tags